ftsrg/hypernate/README.md

 ```

 The above declaration will result in two ChaincodeStub-like components intercepting every call you make to the Fabric stub, _first_ adding some logging functionality, _then_ checking the cache for the entries you want to access.
-So it is possible that the original stub won't even get the call, it is served from the local cache.
+So it is possible that the original stub won’t even get the call, it is served from the local cache.

 > [!IMPORTANT]
 > Hypernate context and middleware instances are specific to your individual TX executions/endoresements!
 > Hypernate does not introduce dependencies between TXs, following the traditional (and important!)
 Fabric chaincode development practice.

-## Developers' Guide
+## Developers’ Guide

 The preferred way of contribution is: